HelmholtzAI-Consultants-Munich/PySDDR/README.md

 * Multinomial_prob: multinomial distribution parameterized by total_count(=1) and probs
 * Logistic: multinomial distribution parameterized by loc and scale

-Note that when setting the ```distribution``` parameter the distribution name should be given exactly as above in sting format, as well as their parameters (which are required when defining formulas and degrees of freedom of each parameter), e.g. ```distribution='Poisson'```
+Note that when setting the ```distribution``` parameter, the distribution name should be given as above in sting format, as well as their parameters (which are required when defining formulas and degrees of freedom of each parameter), e.g. ```distribution='Poisson'```.

 #### Formulas